ktrutmann/investment_learning_model_fitting/readme.md

 The learning rates are coded as follows:

 - `alphas[1]`: The base learning rate
-- `alphas[2]`: The difference to the base learning rate when seeing an advantageous move while in a gain position
+- `alphas[2]`: The learning rate when seeing a favorable move while in a gain position.
-- `alphas[3]`: The difference to the base learning rate when seeing a disadvantageous move while in a gain position
+- `alphas[3]`: The learning rate when seeing an unfavorable move while in a gain position.
-- `alphas[4]`: The difference to the base learning rate when seeing a advantageous move while in a loss position
+- `alphas[4]`: The learning rate when seeing a favorable move while in a loss position.
-- `alphas[5]`: The difference to the base learning rate when seeing a disadvantageous move while in a loss position
+- `alphas[5]`: The learning rate when seeing an unfavorable move while in a loss position.
 - `sigma`: The variance of the reporting error before standardizing the belief.

 The priors and hyperpriors were declared as in @Fontanesi19.